-He has also served in the American Bar Association’s team teaching program for South Africa’s Black Lawyers’ Association in Capetown, South Africa, and taught How to Negotiate and Draft Contracts for the African Centre for Legal Excellence in Zanzibar, Tanzania and Kampala, Uganda.
+He has also served in the American Bar Association’s team teaching program for South Africa’s Black Lawyers’ Association in Capetown, South Africa, and taught How to Negotiate and Draft Contracts for the African Centre for Legal Excellence in Zanzibar, Tanzania, Kampala, Uganda, and Dubai, United Arab Emirates.

 Mike has served as an expert witness in Commercial Lending and Uniform Commercial Code cases, and is a member of the Forensic Expert Witness Association.